— 6 min read

 Construction is a risky business by almost any measure: It not only has one of the highest business failure rates of any industry, but construction work also sits atop the list of the most dangerous jobs.
 In 2019, the construction industry accounted for about 20% of all work-related fatalities in the U.S. Because this line of work has a greater chance of injury or death than others, construction site safety is a priority for contractors to make sure work zones are safe and workers are protected.

-In this article, we’ll explore the most common jobsite safety risks — and what contractors can do to improve safety for all parties involved.
+In this article, we’ll explore the most common jobsite safety risks — and 12 key strategies for contractors to improve safety for all parties involved.

 Table of contents